-Planting deciduous trees and shrubs – the best time to plant these trees is when they enter dormancy (when they drop their leaves), or in the spring when the buds start breaking.
+Trees and Shrubs - the best time to plant trees or shrubs is when they enter dormancy, when they drop their leaves, or in the spring.
+How to Plant a Tree